SonarSource/sonar-scanner-gradle/README.md

 -----------------------

 ### How the plugin works
-When the plugin is applied to a project, it will add to that project the SonarQube task.
-It will also add to the project and all it's subprojects the SonarQube extension.
+When the plugin is applied to a project, it will add to that project the Sonar task.
+It will also add to the project and all it's subprojects the Sonar extension.
 For multi-module projects, the plugin will only apply to the first project where it gets called.
 The goal is to allow the usage of `allprojects {}`, for example.

-**SonarQube extension**
+**Sonar extension**
-The `sonarqube` extension enables an easy configuration of a project with the Domain Specific Language.
+The `sonar` extension enables an easy configuration of a project with the Domain Specific Language.

-**SonarQube task**
+**Sonar task**
-The SonarQube task has the name `sonarqube`, so it can be executed by calling `./gradlew sonarqube`.
+The Sonar task has the name `sonar`, so it can be executed by calling `./gradlew sonar`.
 It collects information from the project and all its subprojects, generating the properties for the analysis.
-Then, it runs the SonarQube analysis using all those properties.
+Then, it runs the SonarScanner analysis using all those properties.
 The task depends on all compile and test tasks of all projects (except for skipped projects).
-If all projects are skipped (by adding `skipProject=true` to the sonarqube DSL), the analysis won't execute.
+If all projects are skipped (by adding `skipProject=true` to the sonar DSL), the analysis won't execute.

 ### Using the plugin directly in a project (no need to build/install it in advance)